Ephemeral182/SnowFormer/README.md

 pip install opencv-python tqdm tensorboardX ....
 ```
 ## Dataset
-We sample the 2000 images from every desnowing dataset for the test stage, including CSD, SRRS and Snow100K.
+We sample the 2000 images from every desnowing dataset for the test stage, including CSD, SRRS, Snow100K, SnowCityScapes and SnowKITTI.
 We provide the download link of datasets, and the password is **ephe**.

 <table>
   <tr>